erizov/Professor/semester_16/lecture_113_data_lakes_advanced/data_lineage/univer.en.md

 ## Algorithm Definition

-Data Lineage is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Data Lineage is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Data Lineage is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Data Lineage works by processing data sequentially according to specific rules and algorithms.

 ## Application in Data Engineering / Data Governance